![]() Easy Neck Rolls |

 ![]() Savasana |

-This is a Yin seated and floor themed lesson plan with thread the needle as the peak pose.
+Overview: This is a Yin seated and floor themed lesson plan with thread the needle as the peak pose.
 Thread the Needle Pose is a shoulder-releasing yoga posture that is suitable for all students, including beginners.
 If you have stiffness and pain in your back, shoulders, or neck, this pose can provide relief.
 Thread the Needle offers variations to suit your level of flexibility.

-Thread the needle pose, while complicated to get into, can give you a great stretch through the chest and shoulders.
+Benefits: Thread the needle pose, while complicated to get into, can give you a great stretch through the chest and shoulders.
 It also requires a gentle twisting motion that can help stretch and loosen the muscles in the low back.
 If you are dealing with chronic shoulder or back pain, this posture can help gently loosen the muscles and relieve tension.
+It stretches and opens the shoulders, chest, arms, upper back, and neck.
+It releases the tension that is commonly held in the upper back and between the shoulder blades.
+It provides a mild twist to the spine, which further reduces tension.

-Since Thread the Needle is a calming position, it’s important to make whatever modifications you need to feel comfortable, safe, and supported in the pose.
+Modifications: Since Thread the Needle is a calming position, it’s important to make whatever modifications you need to feel comfortable, safe, and supported in the pose.

 To lighten or deepen the intensity of the pose, try these simple changes: